vishnya/so_text/README.md

 *The dataset we’ve given you is artificially balanced such that there’s an even split of closed posts to accepted posts.
 Should this influence the metrics you measure?*

- The metrics tell us how well the model performs on the held out test set.
-Since the test set has been split out from the artificially balanced set, it is itself artificially balanced.
-If in fact, the original data from which the artificially balanced set was chosen is highly skewed (with many more posts accepted than closed, or vice versa) the model could be less ineffective on unseen data from the imbalanced original.
-See
+ Typically in practice the choice of performance metrics for the classifier depends on what outcome one is trying to achieve, not the data itself.
+That is, given extraneous business reasons -- such as if there is a greater cost to the business of mis-categorizing one category or another, or if we interpret business needs as requiring evenly accurate categorization across categories -- we then choose a performance metric.
+For example, in the case of credit card fraud, the cost to the business of accepting a fraudulent transaction is much higher than rejecting an honest one, so the metric that is typically chosen is recall.

+ Furthermore, the performance metrics we calculate above tell us how well the model performs on the held-out test set, not on real production data.
+ Regardless of which
+ performance metric we choose for this problem set, we are still just measuring how it performs in the artificial world where there's an even split.
+In particular, since the test set has been split out from the artificially balanced set, the test set is itself artificially balanced.
+The predictive aspect of the model is only accurate on real production data if the distribution of the production data and the distribution of the training data are similar.
+In the case when the original data are skewed, but both classes are equally sampled, there is no reliable frequency information for the model to be trained on, and therefore the probability scores it outputs are unreliable on unseen data.
+If we then set a threshold to produce a classifier, the performance of the classifier still just indicates how well the classifier would perform in a world in which there is an even split between closed posts and accepted posts, not the real world, not on the original data from which this was sampled.

+ Still, it may be illuminating to explore why an artificially balanced training set may have been sought in the first place.
+One case is: suppose the cost to the business of rejecting a post is high.
+Then the purpose of our classification model could be to classify as many rejected posts well as possible while still maintaining reasonable performance overall.
+If the original data has very few rejected posts and many accepted posts, then evenly sampling from each class will introduce an implicit cost to the accepted posts, so that we may be classifying the rejected posts better at the expense of mis-classifying more accepted posts.
+In such situations, of highly skewed data where we are more concerned with the correct classifications of the minority class (but still want to be reasonable), we then want to look at precision -recall curves to see how well our overall model is doing and choose a threshold based on the trade-off between precision and recall.
+Overall though, as long as there is sufficient data in the minority class to capture the patterns that define the minority class, artificially balancing training data is not an approach that seems to be supported by statisticians, though it's often done as a quick-and-dirty solution for the reasons above.

- “On Evaluating Performance” above for more details.
+ See “On Evaluating Performance” above for more details.

 *How generalizable is your method?
 If you were given a different (disjoint) random sample of posts with the same labeling scheme, would you expect it to perform well?
 Why or why not?
 Do you have evidence for your reasoning?*

  It would potentially suffer from the same limitations as the original random sample.
-One limitation that still stands is that with duplicates -- see the section "On feature engineering/Not a duplicate”.
-In short , suppose a new post is a duplicate of an old one.
+One limitation that still stands is that with duplicates.
+ In short, suppose a new post is a duplicate of an old one.
 If a different random sample misses the original post, the new post may be accepted mistakenly.

 *How well would this method work on an entirely new close reason, e.g. duplicate or spam posts?*
- For duplicates, see discussion above ““feature engineering/Not a duplicate”.
+ For duplicates, see discussion above "feature engineering/Not a duplicate".
  Duplicates are an aspect of this problem statement and the method is already limited in the way I have described.

-I think the approach would work well on spam posts, with the “title” analogous to email subject line, and the “body” analogous to the body of the email.
-On the other hand, spam could potentially be more imbalanced, and the class imbalance could be remedied with upsampling techniques, taken with care.
+ Again, *"how well"* the method works depends on what we are trying to achieve with the classifier as it is deployed to StackOverflow.
+The overall approach of using  `tf-idf` to measure word similarity on spam posts works, with the “title” analogous to email subject line, and the “body” analogous to the body of the email.

 *Are there edge cases that your method tends to do worse with?
 Better?
 E.g., How well does it handle really long posts or titles?*

  Ive included the length of the concatenated body as a feature, so it should accommodate that.
  [Do ad hoc analysis on how well it did with really long posts though]

 *If you got to work on this again, what would you do differently (if anything)?*
- Throughout the document I have listed what I would do with more time .
-Generally speaking, the approach of focusing on the analysis first made the code more disorganized -- there's no overarching design because it's not software.
-For example, in [readme_analysis_runs](so_text/readme_analysis_runs.py), I broke out the code from the Pipeline to have more control over it and iterate faster for the sake of quick analysis of whether that approach works.
+ Throughout the document I have listed what I would do with more time, but also:
+- Generally speaking, the approach of focusing on the analysis first means that the code is too disorganized for my tastes  -- there's no overarching design because it's not software.
+For example, in [readme_analysis_runs](so_text/readme_analysis_runs.py), I broke out the code from the Pipeline, so there is code duplication.
+I did this to have more control over the steps, as well as to iterate faster for the sake of quick analysis of whether that approach works.
-  I'm not sure there was a better way, though.
+  However, I'm not sure there is really a better way to organize it for the in terms of this problem set.
+- With more time, I would get my hands on the original dataset because I am curious to see what would be the results if the training data was not artificially balanced.

 *If you found any issues with the dataset, what are they?*
  There were two missing values because of misapplied parser: